Where Can I Find Plus Size Pole Dancing Classes Near Me?

 Just before we delve into where these classes are and how to find them, it's important to remember that most, if not all, pole dance studios are inclusive and welcoming of all body shapes and sizes.
 As a plus size woman, you're almost certain to be welcomed at your local studio, assuming you feel comfortable joining a regular class session.

 Regardless of what kind of classes you're looking for, a good place to start is by doing a quick search in the worldwide pole dancing directory.
-It's one of the most popular sections on this website, and it lists literally hundreds and hundreds of pole studios all over the world.
+It's one of the most popular sections on this website, and it lists literally thousands of pole studios based all over the world.

 The challenge, of course, is that while you're likely to find at least one nearby pole fitness studio in the directory, not all studios offer classes specifically for plus size women.
 This means that finding a plus size pole dancing class is probably going to be a little more challenging than just finding a pole studio.
 It's definitely do-able though, and Your Pole Pal offers this guide to help you out...